bgerber123/Habitat-Selection-Guidance/TraditionalHSF.md

 ## Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1
 ```

 In the pooled data, we see that the standard errors of the coefficients and p-values are very small.
 We are using a lot of information, assuming no variation among individuals, and thus assuming every individual's effects can be characterized by these estimates.
 We are also forcing the intercept to be the same for each individual.
 That's fine here because we have the same number of used locations for each individual and thus the ratio of used to available is the same.
 But, if you have differing number of used sampled per individual, this would not be a good thing.
-Now let's, look at just two individual's estimates when fitting separate models.
+Now let's, look at just two individuals' estimates when fitting separate models.

 ``` r